 Classical Art and Ancient India - international workshop

-The first major event under this heading is also an extension to the Gandhara Connections project.
-On Tuesday 21st and Wednesday 22nd March 2023 we will be holding a hybrid workshop (in Oxford and online via Zoom) entitled ‘Classical Art and Ancient India’.
-This colloquium will bring together invited international speakers and a worldwide audience to address a topic very closely related to Gandhara and vital for placing classical art in its global context: the question of how much mutual artistic exchange occurred between other parts of India, Greece and Rome in antiquity, and what we stand to learn by studying their art traditions alongside each other.
-The art of Mathura, Ajanta and Amaravati will feature in the conversation.
+Booking is now open for our next hybrid international workshop, 'Classical Art and Ancient India', which will be hosted in person in Oxford and online via Zoom on Tuesday 21st and Wednesday 22nd March 2023.
+The workshop will bring together invited international speakers and a worldwide audience to address a topic very closely related to Gandhara and vital for placing classical art in its global context: the question of how much mutual artistic exchange occurred between other parts of India, Greece and Rome in antiquity, and what we stand to learn by studying their art traditions alongside each other.

 The 5th Gandhara Connections Lecture: Vidya Dehejia